Patient Success Stories

 Now that I knew the hospital, I had plenty of time to choose my surgeon.
 It would take two more years before that final EKG.
 When I saw it, I knew surgery wasn't far away and I was on the Internet learning about aortic valve replacement, what type of valves are available, and the different procedures.
 I had some important decisions to make.

-I arrived at UMMC at 5 a.m. on Wednesday morning October 7, 2009 to have my aortic valve replacement /CABG surgery.
+I arrived at UMMC at 5 a.m. on a Wednesday morning to have my aortic valve replacement/CABG surgery.
 It was the beginning of the most extraordinary experience of my life.
 I kissed my wife, son, and a close friend, letting them know I would see them in a little while.
 I was wheeled into the surgical suite and was sound asleep in no time at all.
 When I woke up all I could hear was this beautiful voice repeating "Breathe through your nose, wake up, and wake up."
 It was my wife.

 A short time later, it was time for me to get out of bed and walk.
 I thought that when my feet hit the floor I was going to collapse.
 With the help of this amazing physical therapist who took care of me while in the ICU, I was able to walk approximately six to eight feet, shaking, crying and letting the fear of the unknown grasp me once again.
 I had to get out of bed every few hours and do this.
 I knew it was for my own good.
 The next day I was transferred to the cardiac surgery step-down unit and was able to get out of bed myself and walk the halls.
 It was a wonderful feeling.